8 Things to do in Kuala Lumpur in 2 days

 It is a culturally-rich, modern, ethnically-diverse city with plenty to do for solo travellers, couples, and families.

-We visited Kuala Lumpur as a family, but this guide to the best thing to do in Kuala Lumpur in 2 days is not a family guide specifically; it’s suitable for all ages, and we’ve included some additional kid- and adult-oriented activities which you can easily add in to your 48 hours in Kuala Lumpur.
+We visited Kuala Lumpur as a family, but this guide to the best places to visit in Kuala Lumpur in 2 days is not a family guide specifically; it’s suitable for all ages, and we’ve included some additional kid- and adult-oriented activities which you can easily add in to your Kuala Lumpur itinerary for 2 days.

 kuala lumpur 2 days itinerary